 After additional work, one might desire to publish the changes associated with a private branch.
 The usual way to do this is to merge those changes into a public branch.
 For example:

 fossil update trunk fossil merge private fossil commit

-The private branch remains private, but all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.
+The private branch remains private and is not recorded as a parent in the merge manifest's P-card, but all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.

 A private branch created with Fossil version 1.30 or newer can also be

 converted into a public branch using the

 command.
 However, there is no way to convert a private branch created with

 older versions of Fossil into a public branch.

 the merged branch when committing) is ignored for a private branch -- or the

 check-in manifest of the resulting merge child would include a